Each library in our system offers internet access and wifi.

 All of our public computers can be adjusted for use by people who have low vision or prefer larger type.
 Please ask staff for assistance.
 A large-type keyboard may also be available.

 To hear audio in the library, you may bring your own headphones or check with the staff to see if headphones are available.
+Earbuds are OK if they don't leak sound.
 Headphones are provided on most library computers.
+Ask if the library has a spare pair to lend you for use inside the library.

-Most Humboldt County Libraries have wi-fi for your device.
+All Humboldt County Libraries have wi-fi so that you can use your own device.
 You may need to ask for a password at some branches.

 Internet Use Policy